Hospice vs. Palliative Care: Key Differences Explained

 Knowing the Difference - Palliative Care vs. Hospice Care

-You need to understand how hospice and palliative care differ when facing a serious illness.
+It's important to understand how hospice and palliative care differ.
+This is especially important for those facing a serious illness.

-Both types of care aim to alleviate pain and symptoms.
+Both types of care aim to ease pain and symptoms.
 But, the timing, eligibility, and scope of services may vary.

 If you're looking for a reliable care provider, Haisey Home Care offers comprehensive care solutions.
 We offer support services for those with high-level needs.